dainst/chronontology-backend/docs/rest-api-reference.md

 A search can combine both ***query terms*** and ***size*** params.
 For example

 ```
 GET /typename/?q=user:karl+a:b&size=1&from=2
 ```

-Please **note** no matter what search params you use, a user will always only see search results for datasets he is allowed to see.
+Please **note** no matter what search params you use, users will always only see search results for datasets they are allowed to see.
 For more information on datasets see [this](dataset-management.md) document.